00dkeati/petportrait-seo/README.md

 A comprehensive programmatic SEO site for pet portraits, built with Next.js 14, TypeScript, and Tailwind CSS.
 This site serves as an authority content site that naturally links back to The Family Portrait Company.

+## ✅ Image Status: WORKING
+All 20 placeholder images now display correctly on all pages.
+Ready for AI enhancement!

 **🚀 DEPLOYMENT STATUS: READY FOR VERCEL**

 ## 🚀 Features